-Many of these style gardens forgo lawns in favour of gravel and paving stones – making them a great option for smaller spaces, or those who don’t want the hassle of lawn maintenance.
+Many of these style gardens forgo lawns in favour of gravel and paving stones.
+This makes them a great option for smaller spaces, or those who don’t want the hassle of lawn maintenance.

 Chose warm coloured paving stones in pink and red hues, or gravel and natural stone styles.

-Without a lawn you may feel like there is a lot of vacant space, so split the garden into sections using pathways lined with plants and herbs.
+Without a lawn you may feel like there is a lot of vacant space.
+Therefore you could split the garden into sections using pathways lined with plants and herbs.

 Soften the edges of any paved areas by planting ground cover plants around the edges and allow them to spill over slightly onto the stones or gravel.

-Don’t forget that a Mediterranean garden is always crammed full of pots, so plug any gaps on your patio areas with an assortment of colourful containers and large terracotta pots.
+Don’t forget that a Mediterranean garden is always crammed full of pots.
+Plug any gaps on your patio areas with an assortment of colourful containers and large terracotta pots.

 Mosaics are a beautiful extra touch and could be scattered in amongst your other paving stones or used on the vertical part of steps.

-You can even buy feature mosaic elements like tiles, bird baths and water fountains, that will make a stunning centrepiece to your Mediterranean garden.
+You can even buy feature mosaic elements like tiles, bird baths and water fountains.
+These will make a stunning centrepieces to your Mediterranean garden.